toronto-riichi-club/toronto-riichi-club.github.io/_posts/2023-07-04-toronto-riichi-open.md

   - All other players: scores will be reset.
 - Second half:
   - 2 hanchan
-  - No hanchan time limit for the top 16.
-  - 90 minute hanchan time limit for all other tables.
+  - 105 minute hanchan time limit.
 Unfinished hands being played at the time limit will be played to completion.

 ### Schedule